 Vitaliy joined Watsi on December 29th, 2015.
-One year ago, Vitaliy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Vitaliy's most recent donation supported Ty, a father and food seller from Cambodia, to fund ankle repair surgery.
+Two years ago, Vitaliy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Vitaliy's most recent donation supported Kidus, an adorable baby from Ethiopia, to fund life-changing surgery to help treat his congenital condition.

 Vitaliy has funded healthcare for 24 patients in 7 countries.